mustafayusufaksoy/yusufaksoy57/README.md

 - 👋 Hi, I’m @yusufaksoy57
-- 👀 I’m interested in Data Analyze
+-  I’m interested in Machine Learning and statistics.
-- 🌱 I’m currently learning Python
+-  I’m currently learning Python and Machine learning models.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mustafayusufaksoy@outook.com
+-  How to reach me mustafayusufaksoy@outook.com